LuMiSxh/Anasthasia/README.md

 @import 'anasthasia/flavours/imperial';
 ```

-`anasthasia/styles` provides the Tailwind theme tokens, typography rules, and utility classes.
-The flavour provides all color values.
+`anasthasia/styles` sets up the Tailwind theme tokens, typography, and utility classes, while the flavour provides the colors.
 Both imports are required.

 ### 3. Use components